-PROFESSOR BARNHARDT, ASSISTANT PROFESSOR CABLE, MISS RIBLETT, MR. FAYASH
+PROFESSOR BARNHARDT, ASSISTANT PROFESSOR CABLE, MISS RIBLETT, Mr. Faysash, Miss Moch, Miss DeLong

 Prerequisites in the General College: To enter art as a field of concentration, students should have completed in the General College the following courses in addition to the required courses in general education: Structural Art, 2 credits; Art Appreciation, 4 credits; Design, 4 credits; Drawing and Rendering, 4 credits; Still Life, 4 credits; Modeling, 4 credits, and the second year of a foreign language.
-Courses suggested but not required: Psychology 41-42, Sociology 41, Shakspere 41.
+Courses suggested but not required: Psychology 41-43, Sociology 41, Shakspere 41.

-General Final Examination: Students majoring in art will be required, in the second semester of the senior year, to pass a general final examination in the subject.
+General Final Examination: Students majoring in art will be required, in the second semester of the State of Courses a general final examination in the subject.

 Required Courses in the Upper College:

-· · · Cr.
+· · · · · · · · · · · · · · · · · · · Cr.
 Hrs.

-History of Art 6
+History of Art .
+6

-Commercial Art 4
+Commercial Art .
+4

 Graphic Arts

 Occupational Therapy

-General Crafts
+General Crafts .
+2

-Weaving 4
+Weaving

-Costume 6
+Costume

-Interior Decoration 6
+Interior Decoration

 Illustration

-Figure Drawing
+Figure Drawing .
+4

-Classical and Medieval Art
+Classical and Medieval Art .
+3

+4 =